Consequentialism: Etymology

+The term consequentialism was coined by G. E. M. Anscombe in her essay "Modern Moral Philosophy" in 1958.
+However, the meaning of the word has changed over the time since Anscombe used it: in the sense she coined it, she had explicitly placed J. S. Mill in the nonconsequentialist and W. D. Ross in the consequentialist camp, whereas, in the contemporary sense of the word, they would be classified the other way round.
+This is due to changes in the meaning of the word, not due to changes in perceptions of W.D.
+Ross's and J.S.
+Mill's views.

+Classification

+One common view is to classify consequentialism, together with virtue ethics, under a broader label of "teleological ethics".
+Proponents of teleological ethics (Greek: telos, 'end, purpose' and logos, 'science') argue that the moral value of any act consists in its tendency to produce things of intrinsic value, meaning that an act is right if and only if it, or the rule under which it falls, produces, will probably produce, or is intended to produce, a greater balance of good over evil than any alternative act.
+This concept is exemplified by the famous aphorism, "the end justifies the means," variously attributed to Machiavelli or Ovid i.e. if a goal is morally important enough, any method of achieving it is acceptable.

+Teleological ethical theories are contrasted with deontological ethical theories, which hold that acts themselves are inherently good or bad, rather than good or bad because of extrinsic factors (such as the act's consequences or the moral character of the person who acts).

 Forms of consequentialism

 Utilitarianism

 In summary, Jeremy Bentham states that people are driven by their interests and their fears, but their interests take precedence over their fears; their interests are carried out in accordance with how people view the consequences that might be involved with their interests.
 Happiness, in this account, is defined as the maximization of pleasure and the minimization of pain.
 It can be argued that the existence of phenomenal consciousness and "qualia" is required for the experience of pleasure or pain to have an ethical significance.

 Historically, hedonistic utilitarianism is the paradigmatic example of a consequentialist moral theory.
-This form of utilitarianism holds that what matters is the aggregate happiness; the happiness of everyone, and not the happiness of any particular person.
+This form of utilitarianism holds that what matters is to aggregate happiness; the happiness of everyone, and not the happiness of any particular person.
 John Stuart Mill, in his exposition of hedonistic utilitarianism, proposed a hierarchy of pleasures, meaning that the pursuit of certain kinds of pleasure is more highly valued than the pursuit of other pleasures.
 However, some contemporary utilitarians, such as Peter Singer, are concerned with maximizing the satisfaction of preferences, hence preference utilitarianism.
 Other contemporary forms of utilitarianism mirror the forms of consequentialism outlined below.